 Four Rivers Charitable Foundation, Inc. (the Foundation) is a non-profit Kentucky corporation established for the purpose of being a fund-raising entity to benefit the Board.
 Certain members of the executive management team of the Board also serve as part of the executive management team of the Foundation.
-The Foundation holds the collateral for a promissory note that was signed December 12, 2012 between the Board and The Paducah Bank and Trust Company.
+The Foundation held the collateral for a promissory note that was signed December 12, 2012 between the Board and The Paducah Bank and Trust Company.
+This note was paid off in October 2020.
+At June 30, the Foundation holds the partial collateral for a promissory note that was signed December 18, 2020 between the Board and The Paducah Bank and Trust.
 The collateral is in the form of an investment account maintained through Paducah Bank.
-The funds had a market value as of June 30, 2020 and 2019 of \$841,178 and \$794,796, respectively.
+The funds had a market value as of June 30, 2021 and 2020 of \$1,056,955 and \$841,178, respectively.